-“Can missing one simple step have such harsh consequences”?
+“Can missing one simple step has such harsh consequences”?
 You ask.

 (PS: For the ones who’re already aware of what FTO searches are, you could skip the following section)

-All in all, getting an FTO study done could assure launching a product in the market without the fear of having an infringement lawsuit raged against the corporation.
+All in all, getting an FTO search done could assure launching a product in the market without the fear of having an infringement lawsuit raged against the corporation.

 Why there is an Increased Need for FTO Studies?

 You might think- “Of course, infringements could be costly.
 But what are the chances of my product getting sued?
 I don’t think there is a high probability.”